Overview

 BIP Institutional Reserve strategy

-As mentioned in Item 4, the firm offers the BIP Institutional Reserve strategy as a cash management
+The firm offers the BIP Institutional Reserve strategy as a cash management account for companies.

 Account Value